SerCom-KC/cartoon-network-schedule/next-showings.md

 06:15AM Justice League Action - She Wore Red Velvet
 11:00AM Unikitty! - Crushing Defeat; The Zone
 11:30AM Unikitty! - Wishing Well; Too Many Unikittys
-12:00PM Craig of the Creek - Itch to Explore; The Future is Cardboard
+12:00PM Craig of the Creek - The Future is Cardboard; Itch to Explore
 12:30PM Craig of the Creek - You're It; The Brood
-02:00PM Cartoon Network Movie - Madagascar; Bro-Pocalypse
+02:00PM Cartoon Network Movie - Bro-Pocalypse; Madagascar
-04:00PM The Powerpuff Girls - Trouble Clef; Save the Date
+04:00PM The Powerpuff Girls - Save the Date; Trouble Clef
-07:00PM Craig of the Creek - Escape from Family Dinner; Jessica Goes to the Creek
+07:00PM Craig of the Creek - Jessica Goes to the Creek; Escape from Family Dinner
-07:30PM Craig of the Creek - Monster in the Garden; The Final Book
+07:30PM Craig of the Creek - The Final Book; Monster in the Garden

 ### Monday, June 4th
 06:00AM Steven Universe - Watermelon Steven